Columbine High School: Massacre

 Columbine High School was the site of one of the deadliest mass shootings in modern United States history.
-The shootings occurred on April 20, 1999, when senior students Eric Harris and Dylan Klebold opened fire and killed 13 students and a teacher, and wounded 23 others, 20 of them by gunfire, before they both committed suicide in the library.
+The shootings occurred on April 20, 1999, when senior students Eric Harris and Dylan Klebold opened fire and killed 13 students and a teacher, additionally wounding 23 others before they both committed suicide in the library.
 The massacre made headlines both nationally and internationally, making Columbine a household name, and causing a moral panic in U.S. high schools.
 It was the deadliest high school shooting in U.S. history until it was surpassed by the Parkland high school shooting on February 14, 2018, in which 17 people were killed.

 After the shooting, classes at Columbine were held at nearby Chatfield Senior High for the remaining three weeks of that school year.

 The school went through a major renovation in 1995, just four years before the massacre, adding a new library and cafeteria.
 After the shootings, Columbine completely demolished its library, located above the cafeteria, since it was the site where the majority of the deaths occurred.
 The site was then turned into a memorial ceiling and atrium; a new, larger library was built on the hill where the shooting began and dedicated to the memory of the victims.

 By 2019, the school remained a "macabre tourist attraction" for those fascinated by the massacre, with hundreds stopped annually caught trespassing on the grounds or trying to enter the buildings.
 In June 2019, the superintendent of Jefferson County Public Schools proposed tearing down the school and rebuilding it more securely to lessen its "morbid fascination".

 One of the initial survivors of the shooting, Anne Marie Hochhalter, died at the age of 43 of complications from the gunshot wounds she received in the shooting on February 16, 2025, almost 26 years after the shooting occurred.
 Her death was officially classified as a homicide, making her the 14th official victim of the Columbine High School massacre.

-2012 hammer attack

-On February 13, 2012, a 14 year old female student attacked and injured a 15 year old girl and a 16 year old boy, both of whom were also students at the school, with a hammer.
-The 16 year old boy saw the initial attack and was injured while attempting to halt the attack.